-Wander the streets of the centro storico (old center) and stop for gelato; this is one of the most famous towns in Italy for ice cream.
+Wander the streets of the centro storico (old center) and stop for gelato; this is one of the best food cities in Italy, most famous for ice cream.
 Raki on via San Cesareo uses natural, locally sourced ingredients and has fabulous flavors from lemon to mandarin, pineapple, fig, and more adventurous combinations like vanilla and ginger.

 See the Trulli Houses in Alberobello

 Alberbobello, located inland from Taranto, is an extraordinary sight; a village straight from a fairytale.
 Some 1,500 tiny, round, whitewashed houses, each one with a pointed drystone roof, cluster around narrow streets.

 These trulli houses use an ancient building technique, and some date back to the 14th century, despite the fact that they were originally designed as temporary storage huts.
 Their roofs are adorned with ancient symbols, merging paganism with Christianity and Islam.

 Today, many of the trulli contain boutiques or miniature cafés, or have been converted to boutique hotels.
 This little town is one of the best places to visit in Southern Italy and an absolute joy to explore.